 So, it’s happened– I’ve been reduced to making cookies with bananas instead of sugar.
 Who am I?!?
-It all started when I was somehow coerced by my four year old into buying a ginormous box of Pop Tarts at Costco over the weekend.
+It all started when I was somehow coerced by my four-year-old into buying a ginormous box of Pop Tarts at Costco over the weekend.
 I should have know better but convinced myself it wouldn’t be a problem.
-But as soon as we got home and the girls left their half-eaten, fake jam filled delights on the dining room table things got real.
+But as soon as we got home and the girls left their half-eaten, fake jam-filled delights on the dining room table things got real.
 I don’t even like Pop Tarts but these things were calling like sugary sirens that wanted me to derail from my diet with reckless abandon.

 I thankfully persevered by throwing a towel on the table, running upstairs and screaming into a pillow. #classy

 I also like to add a splash of vanilla and a bit of salt to make them really pop.
 Cranberries, raisins, cinnamon, cocoa nibs, nuts or anything else you typically find in a cookie would be excellent in these as well.
 Make up a fun creation and let me know what you did– I’d love to hear!

-- 2 ripe medium sized bananas, mashed
+- 2 whole ripe medium sized bananas mashed

-- 2 C rolled olats
+- 2 cups rolled oats

-- 1/4 C flaked coconut
+- 1/4 cup flaked coconut

-- 1/4 C mini semi-sweet chocolate chips
+- 1/4 cup mini semi-sweet chocolate chips

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- Preheat oven to 350 degrees
+Preheat oven to 350 degrees

-- Place oats in blender and pulse a few times until most of the oats are broken.
+Place oats in blender and pulse a few times until most of the oats are broken.
 We don't want oat flour, just little oat pieces.

-- Combine the oats with the bananas, salt and vanilla, stirring until combined and fold in the chocolate chips and coconut.
+Combine the oats with the bananas, salt and vanilla, stirring until combined and fold in the chocolate chips and coconut.

-- Scoop by the tablespoon onto a greased or lined baking sheet and flatten slightly with the back of a spatula or your fingertips.
+Scoop by the tablespoon onto a greased or lined baking sheet and flatten slightly with the back of a spatula or your fingertips.

-- Bake for 10-12 minutes or until set-- they won't brown very much but will hold their shape when done.
+Bake for 10-12 minutes or until set-- they won't brown very much but will hold their shape when done.

-- Remove from the cookie sheet and cool.
+Remove from the cookie sheet and cool.
 Store in an airtight container for a few days at room temperature or up to a week in the fridge.